HumanSignal/label-studio-ml-backend/label_studio_ml/examples/segment_anything_model/README.md

 </View>
 ```

 Notice how there are two keypoints for each brush.
-The first keypoint per brush is a "postive keypoint" or tells the model where to select an area, and the second keypoint is a "negative keypoint" or tells the model where to avoid the predictions.
+The first keypoint per brush is a "positive keypoint" or tells the model where to select an area, and the second keypoint is a "negative keypoint" or tells the model where to avoid the predictions.

-The values for each of the labels does not matter as much, and are just there to help you distinguish labels.
+The values for each of the labels do not matter as much and are there just to help you distinguish labels.
 It is recommended to make negative keypoints red in order to tell the difference.
 However, aliases for keypoints and rectangle label MUST be correct.

 ## When Using the ONNX model